Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Further information about the process for considering qualifications for inclusion in performance tables can be found on GOV.UK.
 Any queries relating to Key Stage 4 performance tables should be sent to the DfE via an online form.

-The EFA provide guidance on what provision is eligible for inclusion within an EFA funded study programme.
-A full list of eligibility criteria can be found within the EFA Funding Regulation guidance (section 4, study programme eligibility).
+Guidance on what provision is eligible for inclusion within an ESFA funded 16 to 19 study programme can be found within the ESFA funding regulation guidance for young people.

-For a qualification to be eligible for EFA funding validity it must:
+For a qualification to be eligible for ESFA 16 to 19 funding validity it must: